 George Weigel, Witness to Hope, Harper-Collins, 1999, chapter 6, pp. 184-6.

-I thought of that story when I read a post by Fr Alexander Lucie-Smith at the Catholic Herald.
+Fr Alexander Lucie-Smith at the Catholic Herald.
 It was about the 'White March' of 17th May 1981 organised as a show of support for the Pope after the attempt on his life on four days earlier.

 People did go to huge Communist rallies in the old days, but they went, one rather suspects, because they felt they had to, rather than because they wanted to.
 But for John Paul, people turned out with a will.
 It was all organised by word of mouth, and all organised in defiance of the state.
 And those were the people I felt sorry for – the members of the Politburo, the high ups in the Polish United Workers’ Party: Stalin, Khrushchev and Brezhnev’s henchmen.
 How their hearts must have sunk when they saw half a million people turn out to pray for their Pope.
 For at that moment they must have seen that it was all quite hopeless, that Communism was doomed, that it never had, and never would, command people’s affections in the way the Church and Karol Wojtyla so effortlessly did.